lexibank/gerarditupi/README.md

 # gerarditupi
-CLDF dataset derived from Gerardi et al.'s "Phylogeny of Tupi" from 2020
+CLDF dataset derived from Gerardi and Reichert's "The Tupí-Guaraní Language Family:
+ A Phylogenetic Classification" from 2020